Sprint cuts rates, CEO says more new plans to come

 New pricing plans that charge customers separately for the cost of their devices have somewhat offset price cuts this year, Zino said, but if the discounts continue, they could pose a long-term threat to the dividends.

-Son, CEO of Sprint’s parent company, SoftBank Corp, said earlier this year he wants to start a “massive price war” in the United States and warned that with Claure as CEO price competition will likely heat up.
+Son, CEO of Sprint’s parent company, SoftBank Corp (9984.T), said earlier this year he wants to start a “massive price war” in the United States and warned that with Claure as CEO price competition will likely heat up.

 But many question whether Sprint, with $27 billion in net debt according to the company’s latest filings is in a financial position to fuel a price war with its competitors.